technicalmachine/fractal-docs/README.md

 #### Use The Right Language For The Job

-**Multiple programming languages can be mixed and matched, so developers can pick the right language for each task** -- Rust and C for size and speed, JS or Lua for familiarity, ease of prototyping, and existing network libraries, and Signalspec for easy definition of protocol state machines.
+**Multiple programming languages can be mixed and matched, so developers can pick the right language for each task** -- [Rust](http://www.rust-lang.org/) and C for size and speed, JS or Lua for familiarity, ease of prototyping, and existing network libraries, and [Signalspec](http://signalspec.org) for easy definition of protocol state machines.
 Prototype devices can run *Components* of the design in higher level languages on a PC, transparently using hardware on the device.
 Similarly, **hardware components may be replaced by software simulation** for prototyping or testing.

 #### Debug Systems Painlessly

-By automatically providing the framework for monitoring messages between the *Components*, we can provide **an unprecedented level of introspection for debugging to bring an experience like modern browsers' "Web Inspector" panel to embedded development**.
+By automatically providing the framework for monitoring messages between the *Components*, we can **bring an experience like modern browsers' "Web Inspector" panel to embedded development**.
 A hierarchical timeline could show event timing, CPU consumption, and the data involved at each level of abstraction which could also help pare down hardware capabilities when picking cheaper components.

 ### The Hardware Benefits of Fractal